-An educational institution may contact the Program Accountability and Designation Unit if they wish to request a review of the decision to de-designate.
+An educational institution may contact the Designations Unit at ae.designationinquiry@gov.ab.ca if they wish to request a review of the decision to dedesignate.
 The educational institution must provide a written submission that addresses the issues identified in the de-designation letter and any other applicable information.